ItsKarma/ItsKarma.github.io/README.md

 ## Deployment

-The site automatically deploys to GitHub Pages via GitHub Actions when you push to the `main` or `refactor` branch.
+The site automatically deploys to GitHub Pages via GitHub Actions when you push to the `main` branch.

 ## Adding Content